localstack/aws-cdk/README.md

 $ npm install aws-cdk-local
 ...
 $ cdklocal --version
-1.54.0
+1.64.1
 ```

 ## Offline/Local Mode

 This modified version of CDK creates the stack against your local aws environment emulated with LocalStack by setting the endpoint for all the SDK services to `http://localhost:4566`.
-By default, offline mode is enabled but can be enabled by using `--offline=false` argument.
+By default, offline mode is enabled but can be disabled by using `--offline=false` argument.

 ## Deploying a Sample App